yeshua453/website/docs/tutorials/python-realtime-chat.md

     page.pubsub.subscribe(on_message)
 ```

-`pubsub.subsribe()` method will add current app session to the list of subscribers.
+`pubsub.subscribe()` method will add current app session to the list of subscribers.
 It accepts `handler` as an argument, that will later be called at the moment a publisher calls `pubsub.send_all()` method.

 In the `handler` we will be adding new message (`Text`) to the list of chat `controls`:
 ```python